 '''

 Install a chaincode on a peer.

 Usage:

 peer lifecycle chaincode install [flags]

-Flags:

---connectionProfile string

-The fully qualified path to the connection
+--connectionProfile string The fully qualified path to the connection.

 →profile that provides the necessary connection information for the network.
 Note:

 -currently only supported for providing peer connection information

+help for install

 -h, --help

-help for install

 --peerAddresses stringArray

 The addresses of the peers to connect to

---tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root
+--tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root.

-→cert files of the peers to connect to.
+-cert files of the peers to connect to.
 The order and number of certs specified

-→should match the --peerAddresses flag
+⇒should match the --peerAddresses flag

 Global Flags:

 --cafile string

-Path to file containing PEM-encoded.
+Path to file containing PEM-encoded

 →trusted certificate(s) for the ordering endpoint

 --certfile string

 Path to file containing PEM-encoded X509...

-\hookrightarrowpublic key to use {f for} mutual TLS communication {f with} the orderer endpoint
+→public key to use for mutual TLS communication with the orderer endpoint

-Use mutual TLS when communicating with
+Use mutual TLS when communicating with.

 --clientauth

-→the orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

 --keyfile string

 Path to file containing PEM-encoded.

 →private key to use for mutual TLS communication with the orderer endpoint

+-o, --orderer string

 Ordering service endpoint

--o, --orderer string
+--ordererTLSHostnameOverride string The hostname override to use when,

-→validating the TLS connection to the orderer.
+⇒validating the TLS connection to the orderer.

 --tls

 Use TLS when communicating with the...

 →orderer endpoint

 '''